jmd-dk/concept/doc/tutorial/beyond_matter_only.rst

 :math:`\ell_{\text{nl}}` is precisely the Boltzmann order.
 A few examples shall illuminate this concept:

-- **Bolzmann order 0**: The evolution equation for the lowest moment (i.e. the continuity equation for the energy density) is solved non-linearly during the simulation, while higher moments like momentum density (on which the energy density depends) are solved in pure linear theory.
+- **Boltzmann order 0**: The evolution equation for the lowest moment (i.e. the continuity equation for the energy density) is solved non-linearly during the simulation, while higher moments like momentum density (on which the energy density depends) are solved in pure linear theory.
 - **Boltzmann order 1**: The evolution equations for the two lowest moments (i.e. the continuity equation for the energy density and the Euler equation for the momentum density) are solved non-linearly during the simulation,